EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ### TRAFFIC ###

 You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations.
-For each additional TB, we charge1$1.20 in the EU and US, and 7.4$8.49 in Singapore.

-You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations.
-For each additional TB, we charge1$1.20 in the EU and US, and 7.4$8.49 in Singapore.
+For each additional TB, we charge 1$1.20 in the EU and US, and 7.4$8.49 in Singapore.

 ### APPS ###